Special Olympics: Hosts of the Special Olympics World Games

 ^{1} Sarajevo, Bosnia and Herzegovina, was originally selected to host the 2009 Special Olympics World Winter Games.
 Due to financial problems and the constant delay in reconstruction of the venues of the 1984 Winter Olympics, the city gave up hosting the Games, and Boise, Idaho, was invited to host the event.

 ^{2} It was planned that Åre and Östersund, Sweden would host the 2021 World Winter Games between February 2 to 13, 2021.
 However, on December 20, 2019, it was announced that the Swedish Paralympic Committee vetoed the necessary financing for the continuity of the event in the country, invalidating a promise made during the bid process, Special Olympics was forced to delay the event and in 2020 the COVID-19 pandemic arose.
 Kazan, Russia was announced winter host for 2022 on June 29, 2020.
 On March 4, 2022, it was announced that the Kazan games would be cancelled due to safety and economic concerns arising from the 2022 Russian invasion of Ukraine.

 National programs

-As of May 2023, there are 204 countries and territories, grouped into seven geographic regions.
-Due to legal issues, eight national programs don't use the official names of their countries in English but instead use their official names in their local languages.
+As of August 2026,204 National Programs are grouped into seven geographic regions.
+Due to legal issues in some countries eight countries use their official in local languages.